Fault-Tolerant AI Agent Flows: A Developer’s Guide to Patterns, Checkpoints, and Safe Recovery

 Agents break in the real world—because LLMs hallucinate, APIs flake, inputs are messy, and state gets out of sync.
 Fault tolerance isn’t a “nice to have”; it’s the difference between demo‑ware and dependable systems.

-This guide distills field‑tested practices from platform docs, vendor guidance, and agent research into a practical blueprint you can apply today.
-You’ll learn how to design agent flows that fail safely, recover quickly, and scale with confidence.
+This guide distills field‑tested practices into a practical blueprint you can apply today.
+You’ll learn how to design AI agent flows that fail safely, recover quickly, and scale with confidence.

 What actually fails in agent flows